Improving youth's mental health by providing learning and socialising opportunities

-Desk research & interviews, System analysis, Design strategy, Workshop facilitation, Prototyping, Service video & storytelling
+Desk research & interviews, System analysis, Design strategy, Workshop facilitation, Prototyping, Illustration, Service video & storytelling

 The Shipley and Canal Road Corridor in Bradford has been identified as a priority green infrastructure opportunity to be developed alongside the expansion of a road that runs through the area.
 There is a sequence of large empty fields and a small river that runs mostly inside a man-made channel.
 My team was asked to leverage the potential that the corridor can have for public health, through the provision of new forms of citizen engagement.

 The Bradford way is a new community centre with makerspace for youth to gather and exchange ideas.
 It creates a self-empowered learning environment in which people can gain confidence, creative capacity, relationships and knowledge.
 We proposed collaborative business models to help communities to organise and take ownership of the development and maintenance of their public spaces.

 Since this is a public service that should benefit everyone in the district, we spent much more time on communicating with stakeholders in Bradford than doing desk research.
 We conducted user research effectively with locals, government officers and experts.
 We invited citizens to engage in discovery sessions on the street, organized co-creation workshops at the district council and held meetings with potential partners such as local businesses, charities and schools.
 We overcame challenges like managing the duration of activities, the way people communicate and the expectations of the participants to the workshop outcome.
 Reaching out to all these stakeholders helped us fully understand the pain points and the corresponding design opportunities which accelerated all the decision-making processes in the project.

 We discovered that 20% of Bradford children have some level of mental health difficulty and it is expected to increase by 38% by 2025.

 After getting in touch with different stakeholders in Bradford, we summed up a few key insights.